ibrahim-h/dictionariesAlmaany/readme.md

 	3.	the third, is the native NVDA message box, used it only after testing and if it suits you, for in our experience it smetimes make NVDA freezes.
 *	After that you got a check box, to choose whether to close Dictionaries Almaany dialog after requesting the meaning of word or not.

+## Changes for 2.5 .

+*	Make the addon compatible with NVDA 2022.1.
+*	Removing pieces of unWanted text from the page, that was added recently, by using regular expression, and replacing it with an empty string.

 ## Changes for 2.4 .

 *	Make possible to change the default dictionary, through the setting panel of the addon.